-cmdhist If set, Bash attempts to save all lines of a multiple-line command in the same history entry.
+- cmdhist If set, Bash attempts to save all lines of a multiple-line command in the same history entry.
 This allows easy re-editing of multi-line commands.
-This option is enabled by default, but only has an effect if command history is enabled (see Section 9.1 [Bash History Facilities], page 141).
+This option is enabled by default, but only has an effect if command history is enabled (see Section 9.1 [Bash History Facilities], page 146).

+- compat31

+compat32

+compat40

+compat41

+compat42

+compat43

+compat44 These control aspects of the shell's compatibility mode (see

+Section 6.12 [Shell Compatibility Mode], page 104).